sermons/ambition/slides/slides.md

 and the treasure of kings and provinces.

 I got singers, both men and women, <br>
-and many concubines, the delight of the sons of man.
+and many concubines, <br>
+the delight of the sons of man.

 [9](# "ref")
 So I became great and surpassed all <br>